lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 environment.
 In cases where the Certification Authority (CA) maintains significant state information, replay attacks may be detectable without the inclusion of the (optional) CMC nonce mechanisms.
-Implementers of this protocol need to carefully consider environmental conditions before choosing whether or not to implement the senderNonce and recipientNonce attributes described in
+[Implementers/Designers] of this protocol need to carefully consider environmental conditions before choosing whether or not to [implement/use] the senderNonce and recipientNonce attributes described in
 {{Section 6.6 of CMC-STRUCT}}.
 Developers of state-constrained PKI clients are strongly encouraged to incorporate the use of these attributes.